examine/GoChatGui/README.md

 Go to the getting started wikipage to get a full description on how to run the program.

+The working demo is the file named "cluitestproj.go"

 Head to the Wiki page for a more in dept description of the project.